bbatsov/metaredux/_posts/2019-04-23-the-curious-case-of-clojure-contrib.md

 "Core Clojure" in this article.

-I think Cognitect are aware of this "blurred lines" problem as recently they have been favouring using their company's GitHub org for non-core Clojure libraries (e.g. `transit`, REBL, etc).
+I think Cognitect are aware of this "blurred lines" problem as recently they have been favouring using their company's GitHub orgs for non-core Clojure libraries (e.g. `transit`, REBL, etc).
 I also haven't seen any new non-Cognitect-driven projects join Contrib in a very long time, which is a good thing in my book.